carlalbc/BIO634_2018/PartI_FastQC.md

 Now that you have seen the files, continue with the rest of the workflow.

+## Step 2: Run FASTQC

-b) **Run FASTQC:** when running new software it is always useful to understand it first.
+When running new software it is always useful to understand it first.
 A quick glimpse to different options can be obtained by looking at the in-built help:

 ```
 fastqc --help